Italy to ban cruise ships from docking in Venice, starting Aug. 1

 Prime Minister Mario Draghi called it a “step for the protection of the Venetian Lagoon.”

-The move was made under pressure, just days before the United Nations’ cultural protection agency, UNESCO, was set to discuss listing Venice as an endangered world heritage site.
-A UNESCO document from June specifically called on Italy to ban big cruise ships from the lagoon, and move with the “utmost urgency.”
+The move was made under pressure, just days before the United Nations’ cultural protection agency, UNESCO, was set to discuss listing Venice as an endangered World Heritage site.
+A UNESCO document from June specifically called on Italy to ban big cruise ships from the lagoon and move with the “utmost urgency.”

 The cruise ships have long posed a conundrum in Venice, pitting economic needs — the cruise industry in Venice employs several thousand people — against a fragile ecosystem.
 Opponents of the cruise ships in Venice have protested for years, saying that the wakes caused by the ships contribute to erosion, and that day-tripping, mass-scale tourism is incompatible with a relatively small, compact city.